skywall/kguards/README.md

 }
 ```

-This library allows you to wrap this into the single function:
+KGuards library allows you to wrap this into the single function:
 ```kotlin
 class Test {
     var a: String? = null